 Anthony S. Marucci was appointed President and Chief Executive Officer of Celldex in September 2008 and as a director of Celldex in December 2008.
 Since May 2003, Mr. Marucci has held a number of roles with Celldex, including as a founder, Vice President, Chief Financial Officer, Treasurer and Secretary.
 In addition, he was Treasurer of Medarex, Inc. (now a part of Bristol-Myers Squibb Co.) from December 1998 to March 2004.
 Mr. Marucci held a series of senior financial positions at Medarex from December 1998 to May 2003.
 Mr. Marucci is a member of the Board of Trustees of BioNJ Inc. and also served as its Treasurer through 2010.
-Mr. Marucci is a member of the Board of the College of

-Business and Public Management at Kean University.
-Mr. Marucci received his M.B.A. from Columbia University and his E.M.H.L. from Brown University.
+Mr. Marucci is a member of the Board of the College of Business and Public Management at Kean University.
+Mr. Marucci received his M.B.A. from Columbia University and his M.H.L. from Brown University.

 Keith L. Brownlie became a director of Celldex in June 2017.
 Mr. Brownlie was employed by the accounting firm Ernst & Young LLP from 1974 to 2010.
 At Ernst & Young, he served as audit partner for numerous public companies and was the Life Sciences Industry Leader for the New York Metro Area.
-Since his retirement from Ernst & Young in 2010, Mr. Brownlie has served as a member of the board of directors and chairman of the audit committee of Soligenix, Inc., a publicly held biopharmaceutical company.
-Since 2012, Mr. Brownlie has served as a member of the board of directors and served as the chairman of the audit committee of Phio Pharmaceuticals Corp. (formerly RXi Pharmaceuticals Corporation), a publicly held biopharmaceutical company.
-From 2011 to 2013, Mr. Brownlie also served as a member of the board of directors and served as the chairman of the audit committee of EpiCept Corporation, a publicly held biopharmaceutical company.
+From 2010 until 2019, Mr. Brownlie served as a member of the board of directors and chairman of the audit committee of Soligenix, Inc., a publicly held biopharmaceutical company.
+From 2012 until 2019, Mr. Brownlie served as a member of the board of directors and served as the chairman of the audit committee of Phio Pharmaceutical Corp. (formerly RXi Pharmaceuticals Corporation), a publicly held biopharmaceutical company.
 From 2013 to 2014, Mr. Brownlie was a member of the board of directors and served as the chairman of the audit committee of Cancer Genetics, Inc., a publicly held biopharmaceutical company.
 Mr. Brownlie received a B.S. in Accounting from Lehigh University and is a Certified Public Accountant.

 Herbert J. Conrad became a director of Celldex in March 2008 upon consummation of the AVANT Merger.
 Mr. Conrad had been a director of Celldex Research since March 2004.
 Mr. Conrad was President of the U.S. Pharmaceuticals Division of Hoffmann-La Roche, Inc., a pharmaceutical company, from 1982 until his retirement in 1993.
 Mr. Conrad currently serves as Chairman of the Board of Matinas BioPharma Holdings, Inc., a publicly held biopharmaceutical company.
 Mr. Conrad serves as an Advisor to the Seaver Autism Center at Mount Sinai Hospital.
-In addition to serving on the board of directors of privately held biotechnology companies, Mr. Conrad has served as Chairman of the Board of Directors of Pharmasset, Inc., GenVec, Inc. and Bone Care International, Inc. Mr. Conrad has also served as director of Arbutus Biopharma Corporation and was a director and co-founder of Reliant Pharmaceuticals, Inc. He received B.S. and M.S. degrees from the Brooklyn College of Pharmacy and an honorary Doctorate in Humane Letters from Long Island University.
+In addition to serving on the board of directors of privately held biotechnology companies, Mr. Conrad has served as Chairman of the Board of Directors of Pharmasex Inc., GenVec, Inc. and Bone Care International, Inc. Mr. Conrad has also served as dictor of Arbutus Biopharma Corporation and was a director and co-founder of Reliant Pharmaceuticals, Inc. He received B.S. and M.S. degrees from the Brooklyn College of Pharmacy and an honorary Doctorate in Humane Letters from Long Island University.